UPDATE: Oregon AG sues Morrow County officials, Rep. Smith for $6.9M

 Windwave was a for-profit subsidiary of Inland, and Rayfield’s suit claims the purchase was “based on confidential, non-public information.”

-In fact, according to the suit, Smith, Parker and Devin on Inland’s board of directors “relied entirely upon information and analysis that was produced or managed by the insiders” in their vote approving the purchase, “despite knowing that the transaction was subject to numerous conflicts of interest.”
+According to the suit, Smith, Parker and Devin on Inland’s board of directors “relied entirely upon information and analysis that was produced or managed by the insiders” in their vote approving the purchase, “despite knowing that the transaction was subject to numerous conflicts of interest.”

 Rayfield’s suit states the conflicts should have indicated a need for independent analysis.
 Instead, in April 2018, the directors approved the sale.